Last updated on:

 It has a higher weight limit than some of the others that we’ve seen, even though those are held in a higher regard.

-Users up to 250 lbs can use this treadmill without issue.
+Users up to 250 lbs can use this best treadmill without issue.

 The display here is very basic.
 It would be more worth your time to get a cheap phone clamp and position your smartphone or tablet over the screen, because it’s just there to give some very basic data on one of the most archaic screens out there.